TurtleWarePL/clest/README.md

     clest:child-already-exists
     clest:child-doesnt-exist

+### Test Suite tree protocol

+PARENT type is intentionally not specified.
+If children are projects it may be a CLIM applicatino frame, a database, a hash table etc. In that case this parameter is meant to be specialized by the protocol implementer.

+Children are designated by their names which are strings.
+Parent can't have two children having the same name (names must be unique among sibling nodes).
+Siblings are not necessarily of the same type (for instance a project may have both test-suite and test-scenario as its direct children).

+    clest:list-children parent

+Returns a sequence of all parent direct children.

+    clest:load-child parent (name string)

+Looks for a parent's child.
+If a project does not exist in parent's collection a condition of type CLEST:CHILD-DOESNT-EXIST is signalled.
+Otherwise returns requested node.

+    clest:delete-child parent (name string)

+Deletes a child from parent.
+If a project does not exist in parent's collection a condition of type CLEST:CHILD-DOESNT-EXIST is signalled.

 ### Project parent protocol

-PARENT type is intentionally not specified.
-It may be a CLIM application frame, a database, a list etc. This parameter is meant to be specialized by the protocol implementer.
-Projects are designated by their names which must be unique in a scope of the parent.

-    clest:list-projects parent

-Returns a sequence of all projects which are parent direct children.

     clest:save-project parent (object clest:project)